AITGmbH/AIT.VSTS.Scripts.Legacy/README.md

 # AIT.Scripts.WorkItems

-PowerShell Scripts for TFS-WorkItem manipulation.
+Contains PowerShell Scripts for TFS-WorkItem manipulation.

-## Create-Backlog-Item-And-Tasks-For-Team-Memebers.ps1
+## Create-Backlog-Item-And-Tasks-For-Team-Members.ps1

 Automatically creates a single Product Backlog Item (PBI) for a team and a workitem for every member within the team.